QA1’s Dodge D100 Gets Massive Suspension Upgrades

 While it may sound like we’re talking about a semi-retired winery owner in Sonoma, we’re actually describing the former life of QA1’s 1969 Dodge D100 pickup: Project Corkscrew.

-Plucked from obscurity, Corkscrew lived out the first 50 years of its well-loved life as a work truck at a vineyard in Northern California.
+Plucked from obscurity, the D100 now known as Corkscrew lived out the first 50 years of its well-loved life as a work truck at a vineyard in Northern California.
 Powered by a 2-Barrel 318 backed by a three-speed automatic, the rig was a pretty ritzy unit in its heyday.
-You can tell by the factory power steering (five turns lock-to-lock with the twitch of a finger) and the hand-striped green and gray accents that streak down the sweptline’s iconic bedside.
+You can tell by the factory power steering (five turns lock-to-lock) and the hand-striped green and gray accents that streak down the sweptline’s iconic bedside.

 The front ride height was dropped by 6” courtesy of a tubular front suspension and double-adjustable QA1 coil-overs.
 That trip down the elevator incorporated MUCH-needed geometry updates, including additional caster for straight line stability and increased camber adjustability for sharper cornering characteristics.
 The adjustable shock valving also allows for a huge range of ride quality adjustments, helping the QA1 team dial in ideal street settings and quickly transform the truck into track mode with the twist of a few knobs.

 To say these changes brought about a night-and-day difference is a massive understatement.
-The truck went from a straight-up hammer to a Swiss-army knife that’s at home in any setting – from snapping necks during casual cruises down main street to spirited back-roads driving and runs through the cones.
+The Dodge D100 went from a straight-up hammer to a Swiss army knife that’s at home in any setting – from snapping necks during casual cruises down main street to spirited back-roads driving and runs through the cones.